Symmetry of some noncommutative sphere algebras: Introduction

 Since the advent of quantum groups, several ``quantum homogeneous spaces'' have been introduced, modeled as $q$-deformations of quotient spaces of Lie groups by closed subgroups.
 The earliest example, the standard Podleś sphere $\bS^2_q$ as a homogeneous space of the compact quantum group $\rSU_q(2)$, is actually one of a family of $q$-deformed $2$-spheres \cite{Podles87, Dabrowski03} that may be distinguished by their sets of ``classical points''.
 By a compact quantum group $G_q$ one may understand either the $C^*$-bialgebra $C(G_q)$ with a coinverse, or its unital Hopf $*$-algebra $\sA(G_q)$ of matrix coefficients \cite[Chap.~1]{NeshveyevT14}.
 In this paper, we adopt the latter point of view.

 The term \textit{quantum homogeneous space} for $G_q$ then refers to a $*$-algebra $\sA$ equipped with a right coaction $\Psi \: \sA \to \sA \ox \sA(G_q)$.

 There are other ways of defining $q$-deformed spheres, of any dimension $n \geq 2$.
 One can regard the $C^*$-algebra $C(\bS^n)$ as a completion of an algebra with commuting selfadjoint generators $x_0,x_1,\dots,x_n$ subject to the quadratic relation $x_0^2 + x_1^2 +\cdots+ x_n^2 = 1$, or some equivalent.
 Given a real parameter~$q$, a $q$-deformed $n$-sphere can be defined by a suitable set of generators and relations, if one of the relations reduces to the mentioned sphere relation when $q = 1$, together with several (usually quadratic) commutation relations.
 An early instance is the odd-dimensional sphere algebra $\sA(\bS^{2m+1}_q)$ of Vaksman and Soibelman \cite{VaksmanS90}.
 An alternative approach is to define $C(\bS^n_q)$ as a graph $C^*$-algebra, following Hong and Szymański \cite{HongS02}, where $n$ can be either even or odd: in the odd case, their $C(\bS^{2m+1}_q)$ is indeed a completion of Vaksman and Soibelman's $\sA(\bS^{2m+1}_q)$.
+See also the recent review \cite{DAndrea24b}, with a simplified proof of these results of~\cite{HongS02}.

 A feature of either method is that the $q$-deformed sphere need not be unique.
 For instance, the Podleś $2$-spheres form a family $\bS^2_{qc}$ with an extra parameter~$c$, as already noted.
 Calow and Matthes \cite{CalowM02} found a two-parameter family of $3$-spheres $\bS^3_{pq}$; and so~on.
 A useful catalogue of these and other quantum $2$-spheres and $3$-spheres was provided by Dąbrowski \cite{Dabrowski03}.
 At least two $q$-deformed $4$-spheres have been known for some time: one called $\bS^4_q$ was introduced in~\cite{DabrowskiLM01} as a suspension of $\rSU_q(2)$; another, designated $\Sg^4_q$, was obtained by Bonechi et~al in~\cite{BonechiCT02} from a $q$-deformation of the Hopf bundle $\bS^7 \to \bS^4$ whose total space has the coordinate algebra $\sA(\bS^7_q)$ already mentioned.